Pinkie Pie: My Little Pony: Pony Life

 Pinkie Pie is a main character in the spin-off series My Little Pony: Pony Life, which is primarily set at Sugarcube Corner, where she often hosts the other members of the Mane Six when they hang out at the bakery.
 Her three sisters in Friendship Is Magic are replaced by a single brother, Octavio Pie, who is also her rival.

 Equestria Girls alternate version

+Pinkie Pie's human counterpart in My Little Pony: Equestria Girls.

 Pinkie Pie's human counterpart is a main character in the Equestria Girls spin-off franchise.
 She is an eccentric student at Canterlot High School and is introduced in the first film as the head of the school's party planning committee.
 Beginning with the second film, she is the drummer of her friends' band, The Rainbooms, and gains the power to make sugary objects explosive as her geode power in the fourth film.

 Development

+Faust's 2008 sketch of Pinkie Pie for the FiM Pitch Bible, where she was originally depicted as a Pegasus named Surprise.

 Andrea Libman provided the speaking voice of Pinkie Pie.

 Pinkie Pie is basically... a frenetic sugar rush!